usagi-computer/usagi-css/README.md

-# usagi
+# usagi.css

-usagi is a CSS library for web pages, It is inspired by old operating systems.
+usagi.css is a CSS library for web pages, it is inspired by old operating systems.

 `(\_/)`